coral-framework/coral-qt/EVENT_HANDLING.md

 Event Handling
 ====================================

 Coral-Qt module supports Object events through Lua closures.
-Each closure name must be in the form on&ltEventName&gt, as listed below in the supported events list:
+Each closure name must be in the form on{_EventName_}, where {_EventName_} is one of the values for events listed below:

 - Show (onShow)
 - Hide (onHide)